IoannisNezis/Qlue-ls/README.md

 ## ✨ Completion

-**Status**: Partial support
+**Status**: Full support

-I split auto-completion into 3 stages:

-1. Static (Keywords, constructs, ...)
-2. Dynamic offline (local defined variables)
-3. Dynamic online (with data from a knowledge-graph)

-The implementation is in Stage 2.8.
-Dynamic online completion works!
-At the moment the context is limited to the Tripple the completion is requested from.
-Next step is to introduce full context sensitivity.
+Completion provides suggestions how the query could continue.

+For completion of subjects, predicates or objects the language server sends completion-queries to the backend and gets the completions from the knowledge-graph.

+**These completion queries have to be configured for each knowledge-graph.**

 ## 🛠️ Code Actions